-David B. Keighley joined the Company in February 1988 and was appointed Chief Quality Officer in March 2011.
-From July 2007 to March 2011 Mr. Keighley held the position of Executive Vice President of the Company and from July 1997 to July 2007 Mr. Keighley held the position of Senior Vice President.
+David B. Keighley joined the Company in February 1988 and was appointed Chief Quality Officer in October 2011.
+Previous to that, Mr. Keighley held the position of Executive Vice President of the Company since July 2007 and Senior Vice President from 1997 to 2007.
 Mr. Keighley is President of David Keighley Productions 70MM Inc., a subsidiary of the Company.
 Mr. Keighley is responsible for motion picture and digital post-production and image quality assurance.

-Larry O'Reilly joined the Company in March 1994 as the Sales Manager, Film Distribution and was appointed Executive Vice President, Theatre Development in September 2004.
-Mr. O'Reilly has held various positions within the Company including Manager, Business Development, Film; Director, Strategic Partnerships; Director, Commercial Marketing: The Americas; Vice President, Sales, The Americas; and Senior Vice President, Theatre Development & Film Distribution.
+Larry O'Reilly joined the Company in March 1994 as the Sales Manager, Film Distribution and was appointed Executive Vice President, Worldwide Sales in October 2011.
+Mr. O'Reilly held the position of Executive Vice President, Theatre Development from September 2004 to October 2011 and has held various other positions within the Company including: Manager, Business Development, Film; Director, Strategic Partnerships; Director, Commercial Marketing: The Americas; Vice President, Sales, The Americas; and Senior Vice President, Theatre Development & Film Distribution.